 Shareholders hold the highest level of authority in a China WFOE.
 Therefore, they get to determine the company’s objectives, outline its policies and decide how to man the key positions of the WFOE.
 Usually, the shareholders will be the same as in the WFOE’s mother company.

 Normally, the Board consists of an odd number of Directors (1,3,5, etc.).
 A single director is the Executive Director, but in the event of 3 or above, a chairman should be appointed.

-The legal representative is an employee who possesses legal authority to execute the powers and duties of the company, and is accountable for them.
+The legal representative is the employee who possesses the legal authority to execute the powers and duties of the company, and is accountable for them.
 Consequentially, this individual is a key figure involved in all aspects of the company’s operations and serves in practice as one of the company’s executives.

 The legal representative comes into play in one of the following scenarios:

 - The legal representative serves as the Chairman of the Board.

 - The legal representative serves as the sole Managing Director.

 This individual is one of two WFOE officials who are responsible in cases of improper finance handling, discrepancies, delay in reports submission, or signing on policy changes.

 While this person doesn’t execute the CFO’s duties, it is advisable that he or she has a basic background in finance.
 Also, this position doesn’t need to be filled by a Chinese national, yet it would save invaluable time if this role holder can read Chinese.